What is a SOC 2 Report and Why Are Your Clients Asking For It?

 Incident response starts as soon as you detect an attack or breach.
 Not all breaches start with a server or database being hit first.
 A good number of attacks also start at employees’ workstations, and then move towards high-valued assets.
 With an incident response plan, you can respond efficiently when you detect an attack.

 Different actions of incident response help limit the spread of the attack.
-For example, an IPS might block an attacker, an EDR system might stop a malicious process execution.
+For example, an IPS might block an attacker, and an EDR system might stop a malicious process execution.
 Having a SIEM notify the security expert on call, the expert can take the system offline or quarantine an infected system from the organization’s network and the internet, as it would help prevent the spread of the malware to other systems.

 Various regulatory bodies put in a lot of effort to build and provide guidelines for organizations’ security.
 Based on the nature of your business, you may be required to comply with these regulations by the law.
 An incident response plan helps you in being compliant with such regulations.
 As this plan has defined processes and strategies, it makes compliance a bit more painless.